Cold Weather Rule – MN Statute 216B.097

 - obtain verification of income from the local energy assistance provider, if available, or

-- require income information from the customer on forms provided by the utility and compare it to the current state median household income figure available on the at the website of the Department of Commerce, Division of Energy Resources.
+- require income information from the customer on forms provided by the utility and compare it to the current state median household income figure available on the website of the Department of Commerce, Division of Energy Resources.

 - The customer enters into and makes reasonably timely payments under a payment agreement that considers the financial resources of the household.